• Skip to primary navigation

 Equipment

-If you have time in hand, you can use a heavy-duty vessel to boil the lentil.
+If you have time on hand, you can use a heavy-duty vessel to boil the lentils.
 I use a pressure cooker for this step.
-Apart from that you just need a Kadhai and a spatula.
-By the way, I prefer using iron kadhai.
+Apart from that, you just need a Kadhai and a spatula.
+By the way, I prefer using an iron kadhai.
 It enhances the color of the cooked Daal!

 Storage